gitworkflows/meshplay/docs/pages/project/contributing/contributing-docker-extension.md

  {% capture code_content %}make ui{% endcapture %}
 {% include code.html code=code_content %}

-Now the meshery docker-extension is up and running.
+Now the meshplay docker-extension is up and running.

 ### Linking the docker extension locally
 To see the changes reflected in the docker extension locally and open the devTools window, we can run the command:
  {% capture code_content %}make link{% endcapture %}
 {% include code.html code=code_content %}

-Now that our local development environment is connected with the meshery docker extension, we can start contributing to it.
+Now that our local development environment is connected with the meshplay docker extension, we can start contributing to it.